Caine72/Aqara-T1M-Ceiling-Light/README.md

   • This converter mimics the dynamic RGB effect creation and preview feature of the Aqara Home app.

-  • The dynamic RGB effects are not written as scenes to the bulb's memory as they are when using the Aqara app.
+  • The dynamic RGB effects are not written as scenes to the light's memory as they are when using the Aqara app.
 That process is done via OTA firmware writes which are not implemented here.

-  • Activating such saved effect scenes as well as the bulb's built in scenes appears to have some sort of vendor lock.
-Possibly the bulb is checking if the Zigbee commands are coming from an Aqara hub and won't activate them if the source IEEE address doesn't match.
+  • Activating such saved effect scenes as well as the light's built in scenes appears to have some sort of vendor lock.
+Possibly the light is checking if the Zigbee commands are coming from an Aqara hub and won't activate them if the source IEEE address doesn't match.

-• As such, every time you want to activate a particular effect you will have to send the parameters for that effect to the bulb again (colour selections, brightness, speed and effect type).
+• As such, every time you want to activate a particular effect you will have to send the parameters for that effect to the light again (colour selections, brightness, speed and effect type).

 • White Dynamic Effects are similarly done via OTA firmware writes, however the preview feature is also done this way with these effects.